Absolute Power (comics): Issue #1: "Powerless"

 In Metropolis, a group of robbers attempt to escape using a helicopter.
 Superman tries to de-escalate the situation, but one of the robbers fires his pistol at Superman, which manages to injure him and causes him to fall from the sky.

 In Keystone City 28 hours earlier, Animal Man and Animal Girl land in the park and are met by a mob that nearly beats Animal Man to death.
 Batman and Robin watch news reports on Animal Man's attack and videos depicting superheroes committing acts of violence and destruction across the globe.
 Batman deduces the videos are fake, created by artificial intelligence to discredit superheroes.
-In the Hall of Order, Waller reveals to Sergeant Steel that the Brainiac Queen created the videos as part of her plan to take down every superhero on the planet.
+In the Hall of Order, Waller reveals to Sarge Steel that the Brainiac Queen created the videos as part of her plan to take down every superhero on the planet.
 Failsafe arrives and activates Task Force VII.

-Back in the present, Superboy and Jon Kent arrive and see Superman injured and falling to the ground.
+In the present, Superboy and Jon Kent arrive and see Superman injured and falling to the ground.
 They manage to grab him, but are depowered and captured by Amazo robots.
-Amanda Waller starts a world-wide broadcast, stating her intention to solve the super-powered being problem permanently.
-At the same time, the Amazos of Task Force VII consisting of Depth Charge, Global Guardian, Jadestone, Last Son, Paradise Lost, and Velocity attack.
+Amanda Waller starts a worldwide broadcast, stating her intention to solve the super-powered being problem permanently.
+At the same time, the Amazo robots of Task Force VII, consisting of Depth Charge, Global Guardian, Jadestone, Last Son, Paradise Lost, and Velocity, attack.
 They depower and capture the majority of superheroes around the world.
 As Batman deduces that Waller would not start such an attack if she had not already won, he is attacked by Failsafe.
 Batman tries to warn the heroes on their secret communication channel, but is intercepted by Green Arrow, who is working for Waller.
-He tells Batman that Waller made sure no help would arrive: she brokered a deal with the United Planets to make sure no one arrives on Earth or leaves Earth, along with locking down the Multiverse, the Timestream, and the Microverse.
-Meanwhile in an undisclosed location, the Brainiac Queen gives Jon Kent cybernetic enhancements and renders him amnesiac.
+Meanwhile in an undisclosed location, the Brainiac Queen gives Jon Kent cybernetic enhancements, rendering him amnesiac.